p0ntan/vteam-root/README.md

 ./setup.bash prod
 ```

-Or with one single command where you can just add the flag --env to the up-command:
+Or with one single command where you can just add the flag --env to the prod-command:

 ```
 # Sets up .env-files and starts the system